ubco-db/helpme/docs/NEWDEVS_STARTHERE.md

 `controller` - Defines an endpoint and the various calls you can make to it.
 Takes in requests, does business logic, and then sends a response (please use `@Res` for sending a response, as it is more flexible).
 They're supposed to be fairly lightweight and not call the database directly; however, nearly all of our endpoints are implemented incorrectly where the entire endpoint is written in the controller.
 Integration tests test these.

 `service` - These define methods that make calls to the database.
 Unit tests test these.

+`entity` - These define the database schema.
+If you make any changes to these, be sure to make a migration (see `DEVELOPING.md`)

+`redis` - A fast, in-memory database that we use for caching frequently accessed data.
+Sometimes, there can be issues where the redis database is not in sync with the actual database.
+If this happens, follow these steps to flush the redis cache:
+1. Open the redis container in docker desktop and go to the "Exec" tab
+2. Run `redis-cli` to open the redis command line
+3. Run `flushall` to flush the cache

 # History